BasharAlwarad/open-ai-proxy/README.md

 - `cd` into working directory
 - `npm i` to install dependencies
 - create a `.env` file with a variable `OPEN_AI_APIKEY` with a value set to a valid Open AI API key, [find more about how to get yours here](https://platform.openai.com/api-keys)
+- The server defaults to port `5050`, although an environment variable `PORT` can be used to override this behaviour

 ## Commands